Laura Secord

 There were many dangers along the way.
 Wolves, wildcats and rattlesnakes were common throughout the peninsula.
 And unfriendly Native forces as well.
 A single woman travelling through occupied territory risked being arrested or even shot.

-Despite extremely hot temperatures and wild unsettled terrain, Laura tredded through thick woods and across unbridged steams tattering her slippers and leaving her feet blistered and bleeding.
+Despite extremely hot temperatures and wild unsettled terrain, Laura treaded through thick woods and across unbridged steams tattering her slippers and leaving her feet blistered and bleeding.
 It took her a six hour climb to get over the Niagara Escarpment.

 By nightfall, an exhausted Laura met a group of Mohawk Indians allied with the British.
 They took her the rest of the way to De Cew house.
 At last she was able to give her vital information to Lieutenant Fitzgibbon.
 The journey had lasted over eighteen hours.